Spinocerebellar Ataxia Biosample Access

 |October 22, 2022 - December 16, 2022||January 19, 2023|

 Please note that your application will be shared with Program Staff from NINDS as well as BioSEND at Indiana University.
-The SCA-BRAC subscribes to the ethical requirements, as described within Confidentiality Agreement(pdf, 351 KB) (pdf, 350 kb).
+The SCA-BRAC subscribes to the ethical requirements, as described within Confidentiality Agreement(pdf, 351 KB).

-The BRAC committee will assess the applications based on experimental rationale, feasibility/reproducibility of the assays, expertise of the investigator, availability of the institutional resources to support the study, and the statistical analysis of the number of samples required for the hypothesis testing.
-Investigators will be notified by email regarding the outcome of the review (i.e. approve, approve upon revisions, or deny), ususally within a week after the review meeting.
+The SCA-BRAC committee will assess the applications based on experimental rationale, feasibility/reproducibility of the assays, expertise of the investigator, availability of the institutional resources to support the study, and the statistical analysis of the number of samples required for the hypothesis testing.
+Investigators will be notified by email regarding the outcome of the review (i.e. approve, approve upon revisions, or deny), within approximately 1 week after the review meeting.
 Summary statements are released 2-3 weeks after review.
 For applications that were ‘approved upon revisions’, investigators will be notified about concerns that need to be addressed before the application can move forward.
-Please note that the SCA BRAC does not provide funding.
+Please note that the SCA-BRAC does not provide funding.

 - If the study has funding, the samples are distributed to the investigator following a virtual meeting to introduce the sample distribution process (“on-boarding”) and after fulfilment by the investigator of additional requirements specified by BioSEND (i.e. MTA, Data Use Agreement, data analysis and sharing plan).
 For questions, please contact Christine Swanson-Fischer, Ph.D.